edstardo/go-fiber-example/README.md

 # go-fiber-example
-This is an example api using Fibergo.
+This is an example api using Gofiber.

 /students
     returns a sample array of students with id, firstname, lastname, age